bodziosamolot/sourceGenerators/article.md

         ...
     }

 The details of how the code is generated are hidden in the Execute method.
-What is important to underline is the fact that the code we see in this Initialize() method only deals with *registering* the pipeline.
+It is important to stress the fact that the code we see in this ``Initialize()`` method only deals with *registering* the pipeline.
 All of those registered lambdas will execute whenever the context provides relevant changes in the syntax.
-All of those changes will be passed to the function used in RegisterSourceOutput.
+All of those changes will be passed to the function used in ``RegisterSourceOutput``.
 In our case it passed processing further to the Execute method:

         void Execute(Compilation compilation, ImmutableArray<INamedTypeSymbol> controllerSymbols,
             SourceProductionContext context)